Pythia (drag queen)

-Pythia is the stage name of Christos Darlasis (born October 4, 1994), a Greek-Canadian drag performer most known for competing on the second season of Canada's Drag Race and on RuPaul's Drag Race Global All Stars.
+Pythia is the stage name of Christos Darlasis (born October 4, 1994), a Greek-Canadian drag performer most known for competing on the second season of Canada's Drag Race and on the first seasons of RuPaul's Drag Race Global All Stars and Canada's Drag Race All Stars.

 Early life and education

 Pythia was born Christos Darlasis and was raised in Argos, Greece, before moving to Montreal, Quebec at the age of 14.
 As a child, she hid her feminine traits in order to fit in with other children but found solace in comics and characters such as Cruella de Vil and Maleficent.
 Darlasis joined her school's gay–straight alliance in high school.
 She earned a certificate in set and costume design from the Regina School of Theatre in Regina, Saskatchewan.
 She first appeared in drag as Barbie for a costume party, although she had cosplayed as female characters such as Ariel from The Little Mermaid and celebrities such as Lady Gaga beforehand.

 She is a Greek national and applied for Canadian citizenship in August 2020, and she obtained it in May 2022.

+In the season finale of the second season of Canada's Drag Race, Pythia stated that they do not identify as either male or female, but identify somewhere on the non-binary spectrum.